glhrmfrts/empros-quake2/README.md

 # Empros Quake II

-Empros Quake II is an enhanced client for id Software's Quake II with focus on offline and coop gameplay.
+Empros Quake II is an (experimental) enhanced client for id Software's Quake II with focus on offline and coop gameplay.
 It's a fork of Yamagi Quake II with the addition of modern rendering effects for the OpenGL 3 renderer.
 These are subtle effects which do not aim to make Quake II look